 Those who survived would be able to see steamers pass by and knew no help was going to come.
 Few people outside of health officers ever came to see them.
 One health officer described the situation as “truly deplorable” with only some of the people actually able to work and the rest being too debilitated by the disease.
 At one point a journalist named C.H.
 Gibbons traveled with the health minister and was swarmed by the inhabitants of D’Arcy Island who begged for information of the outside world.

 Conditions lasted like this for fifteen years.
-Once on the Island of Death, you were there until the end.
-Year in and year out, your only company would be other people suffering from the disease who would be dropped off to die—and these people with rotting bodies would be the closest thing to a nurse or doctor you would have.
-After fifteen years, the federal government took the island over and began to give money to the BC government to improve conditions on the island.
-A year after offering funding, the Leprosy Act gave the government full control.
+Once on the Island of Death, you were there until the end and year in, year out your only company would be other people suffering from the disease who would be dropped off to die—and these people with rotting bodies would be the closest thing to a nurse or doctor you would have.
+After fifteen years, the federal government took the island over began to give money to the BC government to improve conditions on the island and, a year after offering funding, the Leprosy Act which gave it full control.
 With the federal government running D'Arcy Island things slowly started improving.
-In 1924, the colony was shut down for good and the inhabitants were moved to a better facility on Betinick island that would be open until 1957.
+In 1924, the colony was shut down for good and the inhabitants were moved to a better facility on Betinick island which would be open until 1957.

 On the island, the government burned the buildings and the remains of the colony to the ground.
-Over time, the bodies D'Arcy Island claimed would be forgotten and it would eventually become a key spot in bootlegging Canadian booze down to the US during prohibition.
+Over time the bodies D'Arcy Island claimed would be forgotten and it would eventually become a key spot in bootlegging Canadian booze down to the United States during prohibition.

 “I’m being treated as a criminal though I’ve committed no crime.
 I’m being sent to an island prison from where no one has ever returned,” reads a letter written by a man Lim Sam shortly before he was sent to the island.
 “I have no idea what awaits me.”